fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 $ sudo docker rmi <image-id>
 ```

-* Use the following command to delete all the docker artifacts.
-(Note: docker containers must be stopped before deleting them)
+* Use the following command to delete all the docker artifacts. (**Note:** Docker containers must be stopped before deleting them)
 ```
 $ sudo docker system prune -a
 ```